Alohamoras/onprem-cloud-monitor/README.md

 ## Why We Built This

-Existing monitoring solutions are either too complex (requiring dedicated teams) or too simple (just basic ping checks).
+Existing monitoring solutions can be complex, costly, and overkill.
 We wanted something that:

 - **Just works** - Minimal setup, maximum reliability
 - **Scales simply** - Add new locations without architectural changes